 In Texas there were 7.4 membership organizations per 10,000 people.
-For Region 5, these associations have been declining since 2018 as seen in Figure 26.
-The largest decline occurred from 2019 to 2020.
-This is due to the government-mandated "lockdowns" in response to the pandemic.61 For more data on social associations see Table 72 in the Appendix.
+For Region 5, these associations have been declining since 2018 as seen in Figure 18.
+The largest decline occurred from 2019 to 2020. this could be attributed to the government-mandated "lockdowns" in response to the pandemic.